gitsindonesia/ui-component/docs/components/app-bar.md

 </template>
 ```

+This will include the `AppBar` component in your project and allow you to use it in your templates.
+You can then customize the appearance of the AppBar using CSS or by using the provided props.

 ## Tailwind Plugin

-This package comes with custom tailwind plugin for styling.
-If you are installing this package separately from `@gits-id/ui` package, you need to include the plugin in `plugins` section in your Tailwind config file.
+This package includes a custom Tailwind plugin for styling the `AppBar` component.
+If you are installing this package separately from the `@gits-id/ui` package, you will need to include the plugin in the `plugins` section of your Tailwind configuration file.

 ```js{4}
 // tailwind.config.js